Principles

 Verify everything.
 Trust nothing by default.

+Every output gets evaluated immediately, not eventually.
 Mechanical criteria get mechanical checks.
 Does the file exist?
 Do the tests pass?
-Is the response under 200ms?
-Binary, automatable, no ambiguity.
+Is the response under budget?
+Binary, automatable, and explicit.

 03